Up to 60% off sofas & mattresses — limited‑time deals.

 • Plush lovers and side sleepers

-• People sensitive at hips/shoulders
+• People sensitive at hips and shoulders

-• Sleepers who want deeper cradle
+• Sleepers who want deeper contouring

 Where it falls short

-• Heavier back/stomach sleepers
+• Heavier back and stomach sleepers

-• Those who sit on edges often
+• People who sit on the edge often

-• People who dislike sink-in foam
+• Anyone who dislikes sink-in foam

 Details